PeerTube Feed Widget for Website. No-code, Federated - Poper

 Creative Commons licensing and the post-YouTube creator economy

 PeerTube creators choose an explicit Creative Commons license on every upload: CC-BY (attribution required), CC-BY-SA (attribution plus share-alike), CC-BY-ND (no derivatives), CC-BY-NC (non-commercial), CC-BY-NC-SA, CC-BY-NC-ND, CC0 (public domain dedication), public domain, or all rights reserved.
 The license metadata is part of the standard PeerTube REST API response and is rendered prominently in the official web client as a badge on the video page.
 This is a structural difference from YouTube, where the default license is the platform's standard terms and Creative Commons is buried as an opt-in option most creators never touch.
 PeerTube's Creative Commons-first culture has attracted a specific kind of creator since the platform's 2018 launch: educators publishing open-access lectures, scientists sharing public-funded research talks, activists distributing public-interest journalism, open-source projects (Blender, GNOME, KDE, Krita, Inkscape, Godot) hosting tutorials and conference recordings, indie filmmakers releasing CC-BY shorts that anyone can remix, libraries and archives digitizing public-domain footage, and public broadcasters experimenting with permissive licensing for educational programming.
 The license-first design has practical knock-on effects: educators can confidently embed CC-BY videos on lecture sites without copyright clearance reviews, journalists can quote and reuse footage with clear attribution rules, and remix communities can build derivative works on a known legal foundation.
-A PeerTube widget that surfaces the license badge on each video card respects the creator's licensing choice and helps viewers understand what they can legally do with the work.
-Poper renders the CC badge inline on every video card and includes the license metadata in the Schema.org VideoObject markup so license-aware search results stay accurate.
+A PeerTube widget that surfaces the license on each video card respects the creator's licensing choice and helps viewers understand what they can legally do with the work.
+Because the license is part of the standard PeerTube REST API response, the Poper widget can show it on the video card, so attribution and reuse rights stay visible instead of being dropped.
 This is one of the easier ways to tell a serious PeerTube widget from a YouTube clone with PeerTube branding, because most YouTube-influenced widgets ignore license metadata entirely.

 05